 But when 1929 arrived, the project faced financial doom when the stock market crashed and the Great Depression began.
 By 1932, Harrison and Start were in deep financial trouble and leased out the golf course to Jack Madden and his Uncle Tom for $500 for the season.

 Even at that modest price, the Madden’s couldn’t make their lease payment.
 It was an era when caddies were paid 25 cents a round and when many workers earned as little as $20 a month.
-Vacations were an unaffordable luxury during hard times.
+Vacations were a luxury many could not afford during the hard times.

 That might have seemed like the end of the resort dream for the Madden’s.
 But Harrison and Start were desperate.
 They agreed to sell their course and clubhouse for no money down.